AdaCore/learn/content/courses/advanced-ada/chapters/subprograms.rst

     end Expr_Func;

-In addition, an expression function can be used in the private part of a package specification.
+In addition, we can use expression functions in the private part of a package specification.
 For example, the following code declares the :ada:`Is_Valid` function in the specification of the :ada:`My_Data` package, while its implementation is an expression function in the private part of the